rreece/rreece.github.io/outline-of-philosophy/physics.md

 ### Thermodynamics

 -   Denker, J. (2021). [*Modern Thermodynamics*](http://www.av8n.com/physics/thermo/).
+-   The 2nd Law of Thermodynamics said simply: Things tend to happen in ways for which there are many ways to happen like that.

 ### Canonical ensemble

-TODO:

 -   Canonical ensemble
--   The 2nd Law of Thermodynamics said simply: Things tend to happen in ways for which there are many ways to happen like that.

 ### Phase translations